 Have you ever kept quiet when a massage is causing you pain?
-You're not alone.
-Susie Ellis, president of SpaFinder, recently blogged that 40% of people said their worst experience at a spa was being in pain, according to the Coyle Hospitality Report on Spa Consumers!
+According to the Coyle Hospitality Report on Spa Consumers, 40 percent of people said their very worst experience at a spa was being in pain.
+That's a high percentage for a place that's supposed to make you feel better.

+There's also a difference between "good" and "bad" pain.
 For beginners, massage shouldn't be painful.
 You're still getting to know your body and what you like.
 But sometimes therapists will go in deeper to get a muscle to release.
-It can be a little uncomfortable in the short-run -- not quite pain, but intense -- but you feel much better afterwards.
+It can be a little uncomfortable in the short-run—not quite pain, but intense pressure—but you feel much better afterward.

-Finally, I think some people expect too much from one massage.
+Finally, some people expect too much from one massage.
 A hard-as-rock guest wants a one-hour miracle and keeps telling the therapist to use more pressure.
 In goes the therapist with an elbow!
 "Is that deep enough for you?"

 When selecting your massage from a menu you may be tempted to go for a massage without thinking about the amount of pressure required.
 Swedish massages are very popular on spa menus and are not generally painful as they encourage relaxation, though the overall pressure used changes therapist to therapist.

 Deep tissue massages focus on deeper muscle structures and loosening the fascia.
 The motions are similar to those of a Swedish massage but are more focused on any knots and a higher amount of pressure is used.
 Deep tissue massages shouldn't hurt, but it won't necessarily be comfortable.
 There can also be some soreness after the session is over.
 Certain types of Eastern massage techniques also use more pressure than the standard Swedish massage which can be painful for more sensitive people.

 If you are sensitive to high pressures, or are worried about a painful massage, consider a Swedish massage over a deep tissue massage or more intense techniques.

 How Often You Should Get a Massage